 If you plan to photograph the Northern Lights, consider bringing a tripod and a camera that can take long-exposure photographs.

 A chilly morning in Denali National Park and Preserve can give way to a sunny, warm noon hour.
-If you plan to hike or take a whale watching boat tour, you will definitely need to dress in layers.
+If you plan to hike or take a whale watching boat tour, you will need to wear layers.
 A windbreaker or light jacket will protect you from rain, breezes, and cool temperatures.
 On chilly mornings, a sweater or sweatshirt can be your best friend.
 Later in the morning, you may want to take those top two layers off in favor of a T-shirt or moisture-wicking athletic shirt.

-Nights, too, can be cool; your sweater or sweatshirt should be your go-to layer if you want to view the Northern Lights or Milky Way.
+Nights can be cool; your sweater or sweatshirt should be your go-to layer if you want to view the Northern Lights or Milky Way.

 Pack a Few Extras